nemac/cirrus/README.md

 | ls | list all Security Groups |

 ## Configuration
-Cirrus takes a JSON configuration file.
-By default, the script will look for config.json (but can be overriden with the -c &lt;path&gt; flag, with a relative path from the location of cirrus.js).
+Cirrus can use two JSON configuration files.
+By default, the script will look for aws.json (required for all operations) and cloud.json (required for full cloud operations).
+The path and name of each configuration file can be overriden with the -k &lt;path&gt; flag for keys, and with the -c &lt;path&gt; flag for cloud with a relative path from the location of cirrus.js.

 ```json
 {